ekernf01/freezr/README.md

 - **save a copy of your code and `sessionInfo()`** along with the results, and
 - **nag you to write down some notes** about what you did.

-For bigger projects, `freezr` integrates a simple "inventory" system to keep track of saved data.
-This allows you to load data into a downstream script without hard-coding a bunch of paths.
+For bigger projects, `freezr` includes a simple "inventory" system to keep track of saved data.
+This allows you to load data into a downstream script without hard-coding paths, which is particularly useful when saving intermediates inside of timestamped `freezr` archives.

 -----